 Most pastry chefs propose the classic version and many also offer other variants.
 Philippe Conticini loves going back to the classic gourmet tastes of childhood and takes the traditional frangipane route, with its classic hint of rum in a sticky puff pastry, as does Carette; I particularly love the trinkets with pyramids of macarons.
 Stohrer, the oldest pâtisserie in Paris, also simply goes classic and includes vintage metallic bean trinkets covered in gold leaf.

 Not a huge fan of frangipane?
 Pascal Caffet just adds more of a hint of almond and presents his galette as a Couronne des Rois or crown, complete with a surprise pot of artisanal praline or chocolate spread for you to do some of the work too.
-For more on Pascal Caffet, see my post here.
+See my article on more on Pascal Caffet.

 FEVES, BEANS & TRINKETS